alwaysonlinetxm/rollup-plugin-img/README.md

 You can pass an option to the `image()` just like above, and there are some options:

-- exclude & include: like other rollup plugins.
+- exclude & include: Optional. like other rollup plugins.
 [Details](https://github.com/rollup/rollup/wiki/Plugins)
-- output: the dest path of output image files.
+- output: Required. the dest path of output image files.
 The first directory of dest will be handled as the base output directory(where the html file will be, usually).
-- extensions: a regular expression for the extensions of image files.
+- extensions: Optional. a regular expression for the extensions of image files.
-- limit: the limit(byte) of the file size.
+- limit: Optional. the limit(byte) of the file size.
 A file will be transformed into base64 string when it doesn't exceeded the limit, otherwise, it will be copyed to the dest path.

 demo: